KristjanL1/public/subjects/cybersecurity/inspector-image/README.md

 ### Advice

-I strongly advise to do this project in Python
+It is strongly advised to do this project in Python
 https://en.wikipedia.org/wiki/Steganography
 https://en.wikipedia.org/wiki/Exif